-I hope my abortion experience puts someone's mind at rest by Rebecca
+I hope my abortion experience puts someone's mind at rest

 I had read loads of stories on this site about abortion.
 I had literally terrified myself over all of the horror stories and had spent endless nights reading stories and crying myself to sleep.